Eastern Cape, Oyster Bay

 - Own cooking utensils

-Antjie se Voetpad is on the farm Witteklip.
+Antjie se pad is on the farm Witteklip.
 The nearest towns to the hiking trail are Humansdorp (55km) and Kareedouw (45km).
-The trail is aptly named Antjie se Voetpad because Antjie lived at the back of Blouberg and had to track the 10km over the mountain every day to work at the farm house and in the evening returned to her own house.
-You will sleep day 2 where Antjie stayed and on day 3 walk the trail to Witteklip where she worked.
+The trail is aptly named Antjie se pad because Antjie lived at the back of Blouberg and had to track the 10km over the mountain every day to work at the farmhouse and in the evening returned to her own house.
+You will sleep day 2 where Antjie stayed and on day 1 walk the trail to where she stayed.
 The trail follows burn paths on the farm Witteklip and you will find at times in the most remote parts sheep grazing in the Fynbos.
 You will also walk past Honey bush tee plants on the Southern slopes of the mountain.

 This species is endemic to South Africa, found at the meeting point of the Western and Eastern Cape, confined to the Baviaanskloof and Kouga Mountains.
 Ideal habitat is around 70-1220 m elevation in rocky ravines in the low rainfall areas.